Athletic Therapy Success Story- Shoulder Pain and Poor Posture!

 What Causes Shoulder Pain?

-In order for you to perform day to day activities, the body will function in any way it can to allow you move throughout the day.
+In order for you to perform day to day activities, your body will adapt in any way it can to allow you move throughout the day.
 Unfortunately the body doesn’t always understand when it is using the correct muscle to perform an action.
-When the body is consistently in an incorrect posture, certain muscles start to become lazy and stop working, where others begin to work twice as hard and become tight.
-When this happens, we begin to notice compensation patterns throughout the body that can overall effect how the body functions as a whole.
+When the body is consistently in an incorrect posture, certain muscles start to become lazy and stop working, while others begin to work twice as hard and become tight.
+When this happens, we begin to notice compensation patterns that can effect how the body functions as a whole.

 At Competitive Edge Sport Therapy your recovery is our concern.
-We will provide caring and professional rehabilitation for your injury in our one hour appointments, one on one with your athletic the rapist.
+We provide caring and professional rehabilitation for your injury in our one hour appointments, one on one with your athletic therapist.
 We want to help you get back to full health and enjoying the activities you love to do.